UC Merced English majors and recent English graduates are doing extraordinary things. Here are some of them:

 • Ying Wei Anna Zhang ('22) recieved the outstanding student award for the class of 2022, and completed a highly successful honors thesis on Chinese fan fiction as part of the honors program.
 Through the UROC-H program, she conducted research in summers 2020 and 2021 on the role theatre can play in the fight for environmental justice.
 She interviewed theatre directors and scholars from around the world and helping to create the EarthShakes alliance, a global consortium of theatres committed to foregrounding ecology in their plays.

-• Cat Flores ('22) was chosen to be the UC Merced student commencement speaker, and is headed to UC Davis in fall 2022 to begin a PhD in English.
+• Cat Flores ('22) was chosen to be the UC Merced student commencement speaker, and is now working on her PhD in English at UC Davis.
 Cat is also a composer and musician.
 In summer 2020, she composed the music for the bilingual production of Richardo el Segundo (Richard II) produced and filmed by Merced Shakespearefest, and in springs 2021 and 2022 she wrote and performed music for Imogen in the Wild and Love's Labor's Lost, produced by Shakespeare in Yosemite.
-She worked as a scholar-artist to write a UROC-H research project on electronic music, accessibility, and theatre.

 • Kaelyn Hughes ('22) was featured in the LA Times discussing the impact of AmeriCorps on her life and how her stipend helps her pay for tuition and rent, and also furthers her goals of becoming a teacher.